 Just down the main road from Khirki Masjid, is a remarkable ancient water dam from the Tughlaq dynasty, known as Satpula Bridge.
 It was built as part of the 4th medieval city of Delhi, Jahanpanah, to harvest water and act as part of the city’s defensive wall.
 If you ask locals for Satpula Bridge, they won’t know it – refer to is as ‘the wall’ and they’ll be able to point you in the right direction.
 You may come across a small locked gate near the footpath going down to the dam, just jump over it, everyone does.

-• Hours: 24/7, but go during the day
+- Hours: 24/7, but go during the day

-• Nearest metro station: Panchsheel Park (Magenta line)
+- Nearest metro station: Panchsheel Park (Magenta line)

 53. Kotla Mubarakpur Complex

 The urban village of Kotla Mubarakpur and the surrounding area is a treasure trove of tombs from the Lodhi and Sayyid eras.
 Some are protected in a park-like setting among apartment complexes and commercial buildings.
 Others are in the middle of an urban village, practically swallowed up by surrounding haphazard construction.
-Locating those requires trekking through a warren of back lanes and alleys – use the map on the right to help.
+Locating those requires trekking through a warren of back lanes and alleys – use the map to help.

-• Hours: 24/7, but go during the day
+- Hours: 24/7, but go during the day

-• Nearest metro station: South Extension (Pink line)
+- Nearest metro station: South Extension (Pink line)

 54. Kiran Nader Museum of Art